-To express identity systems of descent data, imagine \(X\) is a pushout.
+To express identity systems of descent data, take \(X\) to be a pushout.
 Then we may replace \(P\) with descent data, and \(x_0\) and \(p_0\) with points in a chosen component, \eg \(a_0 : A\) and \(p_0 : P_A(a_0)\).
-To translate \(Q\) and its sections, we make use of the flattening lemma, which stays that the \(\Sigma\) type over the pushout is itself a pushout.
+To translate \(Q\) and its sections, we make use of the flattening lemma, which states that the \(\Sigma\) type over the pushout is itself a pushout.